N9uf-S/RED-EYES-MD/README.md

 ### ⚠️ Warning

 - **Do NOT copy, modify, or redistribute** this bot without **proper permission**.
-- FLASH-MD-V3 is an **open-source project**, but it is protected by its license and community standards.
+- RED EYES-MD is an **open-source project**, but it is protected by its license and community standards.
 - Give **proper credits** to the original authors and libraries used.
 - Any misuse or abuse of this bot is **strictly prohibited**.